-People use remote desktop capability to do a variety of things remotely, including the following:
+People use remote desktop access capabilities to do a variety of things, including the following:

 - Access a workplace computer from home or when traveling.